seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 **Palamon**
 / What
-Hath wak'd us from our dream?
+Hath wak'd us from our dream? /

 **Pirithous**
 / List then: your cousin,
 Mounted upon a steed that Emily
-Did first bestow on him--a black one, owing
+Did first bestow on him - a black one, owing
 Not a hair-worth of white, which some will say
 Weakens his price, and many will not buy
 His goodness with this note; which superstition
-Here finds allowance--on this horse is Arcite
+Here finds allowance - on this horse is Arcite
 Trotting the stones of Athens, which the calkins
 Did rather tell than trample; for the horse
 Would make his length a mile, if't pleas'd his rider